 A child’s earliest years are crucial to their development and long-term success and productivity, and we can’t wait to begin educating our children when they enter kindergarten.
 In her role as chair of the Children and Families Subcommittee, Kay has made early childhood education a priority.
 Kay’s subcommittee is working to update the Child Care Development Block Grant Program, a key program that ensures young children in working families get the early education they need to succeed.

 North Carolina has a world-renowned university and community college system, and Kay is working to keep the dream of attending college within reach for every North Carolina student who wants to pursue it.
-At a time when every penny counts for middle-class families, she is leading the effort to keep federal Stafford loan rates from doubling.
+At a time when every penny counts for middle-class families, she helped pass a plan to keep federal Stafford loan rates from doubling and is co-sponsoring legislation to allow eligible student borrowers to refinance their loans at lower rates.